bihealth/digestiflow-server/docs_manual/first_steps_flowcell_import.rst

     Mar 26 09:37:13.233 INFO Done processing folder "130820_CSSIM_0042_B_Test_FAKE_DATA/".
     Mar 26 09:37:13.234 INFO All done.
 Have a nice day.

-Now, you should see a new flow cell in your Digestiflow Web instance after clicking the "Flow Cells" icon on the left.
+Now, you should see a new flow cell in your Digestiflow Server instance after clicking the "Flow Cells" icon on the left.
 Note how the little yellow icon on the left indicates an issue with the flow cell (the sample sheets are missing).
 The little hourglass below the little beaker indicates that the sequencing has been found to be still running by Digestiflow CLI.
 The little asterisks below the chip and truck indicate that demultiplexing and delivery have not been started yet.